Paper Patterns

 I’m working on textured panels inspired by the gilled underside of mushrooms.
-One panel is made from hundreds of hand-cut rice paper strips and the other incorporates pleated paper remnants left over from the fabric pleating process I’m using for another sculpture.
+One panel is made from hundreds of hand-cut rice paper strips and the other incorporates pleated paper, remnants left over from a fabric pleating process.
 I’m drawn to the way subtle shifts in depth catch the light, creating a quiet interplay between structure and movement.

 With every strip I add, the surface evolves.
 Shadow becomes the most important ingredient, shifting constantly as my eye travels across the panel.